Sexual Fantasies Can Ruin Your Sex Life

 Alan Rapaport, an American clinical psychologist, takes the viewpoint that any fantasy that occurs during person-to-person sexual encounter is ‘debasing’ because it reduces personal involvement.
 “If a person is caught up in a private fantasy while making love, it interferes with a more sharing and intimate relationship”.

-Some popular magazines and even books written by sexologists suggest that if you don’t get turned on by your partner, you should fantasise about someone else while having sex.
+Some popular magazines and even books written by sexologists suggest that if you don’t get turned on by your partner, you should fantasize about someone else while having sex.
 We personally do not agree with this suggestion.
 These things may work to improve your sex life on a temporary and superficial level.
 But beware of the great danger in superficial sexual remedies.
 As you become more and more dependent on outside stimulation, it decreases your natural ability to feel turned on by your partner.
 You may feel turned on while being with your partner but not by her/him.
-Two people who are turned on within himself or herself, but not by the other person are people who are having sex, but not making love.
+Two people who are individually turned on, each within himself or herself, but not by their partner are people who are having sex, but not making love.

 Magnifying lens over an exclamation markSpot an error in this article?
 A typo maybe?
 Or an incorrect source?
 Let us know!